zarr-developers/VirtualiZarr/docs/faq.md

 vds.virtualize.to_icechunk(icechunkstore)
 ```

+### I already have some data in Zarr, do I have to resave it?

+No!
+VirtualiZarr can (well, [soon will be able to](https://github.com/zarr-developers/VirtualiZarr/issues/262)) create virtual references pointing to existing Zarr stores in the same way as for other file formats.

 ### Can I add a new reader for my custom file format?

 There are a lot of legacy file formats which could potentially be represented as virtual zarr references (see [this issue](https://github.com/zarr-developers/VirtualiZarr/issues/218) listing some examples).
 VirtualiZarr ships with some readers for common formats (e.g. netCDF/HDF5), but you may want to write your own reader for some other file format.

 VirtualiZarr is designed in a way to make this as straightforward as possible.
 If you want to do this then [this comment](https://github.com/zarr-developers/VirtualiZarr/issues/262#issuecomment-2429968244
 ) will be helpful.

 You can also use this approach to write a reader that starts from a kerchunk-formatted virtual references dict.